NEON KISUネオンキス

 AI roleplay transforms basic chat into collaborative storytelling.
 Instead of exchanging plain text messages, you and your AI companion co-create scenes, inhabit characters, and build narratives together.
 It's the difference between texting and living an interactive story — and once you experience good AI roleplay, regular chat feels flat by comparison.

 The fundamentals of AI roleplay are simple: you describe actions and settings using asterisks (*walks into the room*), speak dialogue in plain text, and the AI responds in kind — describing her own actions, reactions, and dialogue while building on the scene you've established.
-The format is intuitive, and platforms like Amorai are specifically optimized for this style of interaction.
+The format is intuitive, and platforms like Neon Kisu are specifically optimized for this style of interaction.

 What separates good AI roleplay from great AI roleplay is technique.
 The tips in this guide will help you craft more immersive scenes, elicit better responses from AI characters, and build roleplay narratives that feel genuinely engaging rather than formulaic.